orbitalis-framework/py-orbitalis/README.md

 - `is_compliance`: evaluate at run-time if core is global compliant based on its configuration.
 It may be a very time-consuming operation
 - `update_compliant`: use `is_compliant` to update core's state
 - `_operation_to_discover`: returns a dictionary `operation_name` => `not_satisfied_need`, based on current connections.
 This operations should be discover
-- `execute`: execute the operation by its name, sending provided data.
-You must specify which plugin must be used, otherwise `ValueError` is raised.
-- `sudo_execute`: bypass all checks and send data to topic

 ```python
 # Create a custom core